olepoeschl/NQueensFAF/README.md

 ...

 # Dependencies
-The library uses LWJGL to enable the use of OpenCL for the GPU solver.
+  The library uses <a href="http://legacy.lwjgl.org/"> LWJGL </a> to enable the use of OpenCL for the GPU solver.